 Only students who are enrolled in the M.A. in Liberal Studies can submit a proposal for this concentration.
 Students cannot submit a proposal for this concentration before they are admitted.

 In order to enroll in this concentration, students must be mentored by a GC faculty member, who will provide advisement on the concentration proposal.
 Students must submit a request form and a short (1-2 page) written proposal to the MALS Executive Officer outlining the proposed course of study, identifying courses that may be taken, and explaining why existing MALS concentrations are not feasible for such a course of study.
 The consulting faculty member must review the proposal and sign the request form before they are submitted to the EO.

 This Master's degree program requires the following coursework for a total of 30 credits:

-- A required introductory course, MALS 70000 Introduction to Graduate Liberal Studies.
+- A required introductory course, MALS 70000 Seminar in Interdisciplinary Studies (3 credits).

-- Two core courses, selected from two different concentrations, will serve as the core courses of the proposed concentration.
+- Two core courses, selected from two different concentrations, will serve as the core courses of the proposed concentration (6 credits).

 - 18 credits from courses of the student's choice that are relevant to the student’s concentration or studies.